lipsumar/fetch-script/README.md

 The language is mostly javascript, with a heavy amount of sugar on top.

 ### Fetch-script resource
 The core of fetch-script are resources.
-A resource looks like this:
+A resource represents a request to an API.
+It looks like this:

 ```
 /api/path